mpgn/HallOfFame-Root-me.org/README.md

 ```
 python update.py username realname
 ```
-You can get the useranme form the url of a Root-me profile : https://www.root-me.org/username
+You can get the useranme form the url of a Root-me profile : https://www.root-me.org/username **/!\ CAUTION: take the username from the URL !**

 Update the json like this :
 ```